TeliaSoneraNorge/ntnu-react-workshop/README.md

 We will use the same API URL from 4th part.

 The complete version of the source code can be seen by switching to the `5-paging` branch by running `git checkout 5-paging` in your terminal.

+# Slides

+The slides presented during the workshop are accessible here: https://teliasoneranorge.github.io/ntnu-react-workshop/